The Brain Tumour Foundation of Canada recently released the first Brain Tumour Caregiver Handbook.

 "Being a caregiver was all-consuming," she says, and following her father's death she suffered from post-traumatic stress disorder, insomnia and the inability to focus.

 Theresa offers advice to those caring for a parent or loved one.
-Some of her tips include: the importance of getting respite, accessing a support group and ways to put the patient first.
+Some of her tips include: the importance of getting respite and accessing a support group.

 On a holiday, Kyle and his wife were sharing with one another how they felt "things were going so well" and then she discovered a Grade 3 anaplastic astrocytoma.

 Surgery, radiation and chemotherapy followed but the tumour came back a year later.
 She could no longer care for their young son and Kyle took on the role of primary family caregiver.
 Working and managing his family and household took a huge toll on him.

 He offers tips such as: the importance of developing systems for meals and outsourcing tasks; keeping a journal; and seeking help for yourself.

 As a mother to a child who had a brain tumour, Karen recounts the additional stresses that she managed while caring for her daughter.
 "It was a time of crisis for us," says Karen.
 "In addition we have another child who we also needed to consider."

 Karen offers tips such as: "take help from others" and "practice responsible googling" for research.
 Her daughter now lives a healthy life and is giving back to the Brain Tumour Foundation through her own fundraising.

 Laurie's husband is living with a brain injury which he experienced following surgery.
 She offers her perspective for finding happiness outside of the brain tumour bubble.